kazimuth/tendon/DESIGN.md

 - some bloat is tolerable

 ### usage / user API ideas

 - parse .d.rs-style definitions for missing things
+  - maybe just a macro `transgress_metadata!` that can be invoked wherever, will be auto-harvested from dependent crates
+  - makes it easy to make e.g. `transgress-uuid` crates or whatever to help out, ...
+  - also, custom things in doc comments?
 - build system integrations
   - automatically generate build files for multiple build systems
   - generate code for invoking cargo / transgress-rs from other build systems
     - bootstrap problem: write the minimum amount of code in all xyz languages to start executing rust
   - separate crates for different build systems (transgress-gradle, transgress-b
 - custom conversions (convert numpy array to ndarray automatically?)

 ### [source-scrape](../transgress-source-scrape)

 - only resolve public items as-needed until you have the full tree of things needed to access an API
 - propagate resolution failures upwards to minimize the damage they do to an API
   - blacklists